Cameron's AP American Blog

 1. Calling for diplomacy,

-2. Freedom of the seas both during peace and war,
+2. Freedom of the seas both during peace and war,3.
+Equal trading conditions throughout the globe,

 4. A reducing of national arms,